Modi River

 Modi River or Modi Khola is a tributary of Gandaki River in Parbat district of Nepal.
-It is a snow-fed perennial river　originating from Annapurna Mountains and has a catchment area of 675 km2.
+It is a snow-fed perennial river originating from Annapurna Mountains and has a catchment area of 675 km².
 It meets the Kali Gandaki River at Modi Beni of Parbat District.
 The total length (from head to the confluence) of the river is approximately 50km.
-The main tributaries of Modi river are Bhurangdi Khola, Rati Khola, Pati Khola, Malyangdi Khola, Ghandruk Khola and Ambote Khola.
-The mean annual precipitation in the basin is approximately 2700mm and 80% of the total annual rainfall occurs during the monsoon.
+The main tributaries of the Modi river are Bhurangdi Khola, Rati Khola, Pati Khola, Malyangdi Khola, Ghandruk Khola and Ambote Khola.
+The mean annual precipitation in the basin is approximately 2,700mm and 80% of the total annual rainfall occurs during the monsoon.

 Water Use

 The river banks Modi Khola consists of forest area and few agricultural and cultivated land.
 It is argued that the water of the Modi Khola is not suitable for irrigation purpose as the water in the Khola mainly comes from the melting glaciers and is too cold for crops.